BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/CoreConcepts.md

  * `body` - the text of the *note* (optional).
  * `note_type` - the kind or sub-type of note, such as "task" (required).

-Intellinote defines several kinds of *note*, such as NOTEs, TASKs, CHATs, RESOURCEs (files) and REPLYs (comments).
+Team One defines several kinds of *note*, such as NOTEs, TASKs, CHATs, RESOURCEs (files) and REPLYs (comments).
 These are distinguished by the `note_type` attribute.

 Different types of *note* may include additional attributes.
 For example, a *task* is a *note* that includes attributes for tracking to whom a task is assigned and when the task is due.